yauangon/mobile-object-detection/README.md

 _Please do not delete the assets folder content_.
 If you explicitly deleted the files, then please choose *Build*->*Rebuild* from menu to re-download the deleted model files into assets folder.

+## Credit

+We used the codebase from [TensorFlow Demoapp](https://github.com/tensorflow/examples/tree/master/lite/examples/object_detection/android)